John Brown (architect)

-John Brown (1805–1876) was a 19th-century architect working in Norwich, in the county of Norfolk, England.
+John Brown (1805–1876) was a 19th-century architect working in Norwich, England.
 His buildings include churches and workhouses.

 Life

 He was the pupil of the architect William Brown of Ipswich, a close relative.
 He was, along with his two sons, the surveyor for Norwich Cathedral, where his work there included a restoration of the crossing tower, undertaken during the 1830s.
 He was appointed county surveyor for Norfolk in 1835.